Jim Johanson is a multi-genre author with backgrounds in biology and psychology.

 Pain, sharp and searing like the feel of cold steel, aching like a buildup of flames internal, the Greer family is suffering.
 Billy has gone off wilder than usual on a gasoline huffing binge, and his behavior is becoming increasingly erratic.
 His Mother has gone mad, engulfed in a religious fervor, bedridden and refusing treatment for the chronic illness that has ravaged her body and mind.

 It’s all that Mary can take just to care for her Mother, and now her brother Billy is becoming dangerously unstable.
-But like vultures encircling a dying animal, there are others who wish to prey on the vulnerability of the unfortunate Greer family with the most devious of intentions, leaving Mary as the fulcrum shouldering the weight of a scale of wanton chaos.
+But like vultures encircling a dying animal, there are others seeking to prey on the vulnerability of the Greer family.
+With few places left to turn, Mary has become the fulcrum beneath the scales of chaos and violence.

-A feverish venture of terror and upheaval, discover the story of Evelyn’s children!
+A feverish venture of terror and upheaval, uncover the story of Evelyn’s children!

 123 pages, 31,325 words.
 Published 2017.